-The CPU diversity also causes variability in the function execution times for a workflow.
+CPU diversity also causes variability in the execution times of workflow functions.
 Further, containers for the same workflow can be from a mix of CPU types.
 The markers on the right Y axis of Fig.~\ref{fig:graph-img-wf-exec-times} show the mix of newer AMD and older Intel CPUs.
-This ranges from $10:90$ (Image on AzN) to $60:40$ (Image on AzS) for a given workflow run.
-The execution time difference on these CPUs is high as $3\times$, consequently affecting the workflow E2E times for different runs of the same workflow.
+This ranges from $10$:$90$ (Image on AzN) to $60$:$40$ (Image on AzS) for a given workflow run.
+The execution time difference on these CPUs is as high as $3\times$, consequently affecting the workflow E2E times for different runs of the same workflow.
 In this region, AWS happens to use the same CPU model for containers, with stable performance.

-\takeaway{ Azure Durable Functions (AzS and AzN) have more variability in function execution times as compared to AWS Step Functions.}